numalj/JavaBean_Coffee-StoreAnalysis/README.md

 ## Mapping out the locations

-Below I've maped out current locations of Starbucks just to get a sense of how they are located across the US.
+Below I've maped out current locations of Starbucks in the dataset just to get a sense of how they are located across the US.

 ![StarbucksMap](/images/starbucksMap.png)